Where The Women Aren't: On Coronavirus Task Forces

 Data based on gender

-Problem: Some countries are not reporting the gender of confirmed COVID-19 cases, hospitalizations, ICU admissions and deaths.
-According to Global Health 50/50, a research project of the University College London's Centre for Gender and Global Health, out of 106 countries surveyed, 23 countries do not have sex-disaggregated data.
-This includes countries with some of the largest COVID-19 case counts in the world: Russia, with more than 480,000 coronavirus cases, Turkey with over 171,000 cases and the United Arab Emirates, with nearly 40,000 cases.
+Problem: Some countries are not reporting the gender of confirmed COVID-19 cases, hospitalizations, intensive care unit admissions and deaths.
+According to Global Health 50/50, a research project of the University College London's Centre for Gender and Global Health, out of 106 countries surveyed, 23 do not have sex-disaggregated data.
+This includes countries with some of the largest COVID-19 case counts in the world: Russia, Turkey and the United Arab Emirates.

-The lack of gender-specific data matters, say experts.
-Dhatt believes that women face more situations that put them at risk of the disease.
-At home, they are more likely to be the ones caring for an ailing family member, exposing themselves to the virus, says Dhatt.
+The lack of gender-specific data matters, experts say.
+Dhatt says she believes that women face more situations that put them at risk of the disease.
+At home, they are more likely to be the ones caring for an ailing family member, exposing themselves to the virus, Dhatt says.
 And the risks that face all health workers fall disproportionately on women because of their high numbers in that field, she says: long hours, high stress and insufficient or inadequate personal protective equipment.
 Amina Jama, who leads Somalia's chapter for Women In Global Health, says that in her country, some health care workers have had to use the niqab, the Islamic covering that shields the face, as a face mask.

-Women face an additional problem with PPE: It may not fit correctly, says Anna Purdie, program manager at Global Health 50/50.
+Women face an additional problem with personal protective equipment: It may not fit correctly, says Anna Purdie, program manager at Global Health 50/50.

-According to the Centers for Disease Control and Prevention, it is critical for PPE to fit properly in order to ensure protection, from the gown to gloves to goggles.
+According to the Centers for Disease Control and Prevention, it is critical for PPE to fit properly to ensure protection, from the gown to gloves to goggles.
 But women don't always have access to PPE geared for women's frames.
-In fact, a 2016 survey of 3,086 women in a range of industries, conducted by The Institute of Mechanical Engineers Support Network and other groups, found that just 29% of respondents reported that the PPE they wear is designed for women.
+In fact, a 2016 survey of 3,086 women in a range of industries, conducted by the Institute of Mechanical Engineers Support Network and other groups, found that just 29% of respondents reported that the PPE they wear is designed for women.

-If data establishes higher infection rates among female health workers than among male health workers, then "the data can be used to devise policies and strategies that are gender-sensitive," says Jama — for example, a government requirement that they be given properly fitting PPE.
+If data establish higher infection rates among female health workers than among male health workers, then "the data can be used to devise policies and strategies that are gender-sensitive," says Jama — for example, a government requirement that they be given properly fitting PPE.

 The solution (in progress): Somalia is a partial success story.
-The initial COVID-19 data was not categorized by gender and age, but after four weeks of advocating for this breakdown, Jama and the Somalia chapter of Women in Global Health, along with other local nonprofits and advocates, say the government has begun releasing this information.
+The initial COVID-19 data were not categorized by gender and age, but after four weeks of advocating for this breakdown, Jama and the Somalia chapter of Women in Global Health, along with other local nonprofits and advocates, say the government has begun releasing this information.

 One initial finding is that the average age of women infected is younger than men.
-But the data has not yet been conclusive because it's too preliminary, says Jama.
-As a result, the government has not yet made any changes to its policies — but Jama is continuing to monitor the data.
+But the data have not yet been conclusive because the information is too preliminary, Jama says.
+As a result, the government has not made any changes to its policies, but Jama is continuing to monitor the data.

 Women at the table

-The problem: Women, because of their vast presence in health care, have crucial knowledge that can help shape COVID-19 prevention — but decision-makers are not consistently tapping into their expertise, says Jama.
+The problem: Women, because of their vast presence in health care, have crucial knowledge that can help shape COVID-19 prevention — but decision-makers are not consistently tapping into their expertise, Jama says.

 She shares the story of a nurse she met at a weekly Facebook chat for Somalian women health care workers, who make up an estimated 80% of the health workforce, according to the Ministry of Health.

 The nurse said she was told to encourage people in the low-income community where she worked to wash hands frequently.
-"And she felt guilty telling [that to] people who do not have water to drink," says Jama.
+"And she felt guilty telling [that to] people who do not have water to drink," Jama says.

 After health authorities set up hand-washing stations in the area, people came — not to wash up but to fetch water for household use.

-If the nurse had been invited to share her insights with members of the country's COVID task force, says Jama, "she would have told them that they need to provide water to drink first and then bring the hand-washing campaign.
+If the nurse had been invited to share her insights with members of the country's COVID-19 task force, Jama says, "she would have told them that they need to provide water to drink first and then bring the hand-washing campaign."

 The solution (in progress): Global health advocates are pressing for female representation in COVID-19 task forces.
 Dhatt and her group finally got their breakthrough in May at the World Health Assembly, the decision-making body of the World Health Organization.
-Some of the policies that Dhatt had been negotiating with member states to include in their own COVID-19 strategies made it into the World Health Assembly resolution: language calling for more involvement of women in pandemic decision-making as well as for COVID-19 plans respond to the needs of all genders.
+Some of the policies that Dhatt had been negotiating with member states to include in their own COVID-19 strategies made it into the World Health Assembly resolution: language calling for more involvement of women in pandemic decision-making as well as for COVID-19 plans to respond to the needs of all genders.

-Getting words into a document may not sound like a big deal but is an important first step, says Dhatt.
+Getting words into a document may not sound like a big deal but is an important first step, Dhatt says.
 "These resolutions ensure from a global perspective that governments are prioritizing gender.
 Second thing is, these documents become useful for how funding is allocated.
 Without that language in the resolution, it's hard to hold governments to account."

 Policies that consider women

 The problem: As some governments develop policies to address the pandemic, services to women are severely affected.
-In May, the U.S. sent a letter to the U.N., requesting that the agency remove references to "sexual and reproductive health" — including abortion services — in its COVID-19 plan, saying that the "U.N. should not intimidate or coerce Member States that are committed to the right to life."
-Women's health groups expressed concern, saying these services are an essential part of health care in an emergency like the pandemic.
+In May, the U.S. sent a letter to the United Nations, requesting that the agency remove references to "sexual and reproductive health" — including abortion services — in its COVID-19 plan, saying that the "U.N. should not intimidate or coerce Member States that are committed to the right to life."
+Women's health groups expressed concern, saying these services are an essential part of health care in an emergency such as the pandemic.

-"From the very beginning," says Lyric Thompson, senior director for policy and advocacy for the International Center for Research on Women, "there should have been an analytical and intentional process [among U.S. foreign policy makers] that asked, 'How do we make sure the policy choices that we make are not exacerbating issues for women?'"
+"From the very beginning," says Lyric Thompson, senior director of policy and advocacy for the International Center for Research on Women, "there should have been an analytical and intentional process [among U.S. foreign policy makers] that asked, 'How do we make sure the policy choices that we make are not exacerbating issues for women?' "

-The solution (in progress): Create foreign policies that take women's well-being into account, says Thompson.
+The solution (in progress): Create foreign policies that take women's well-being into account, Thompson says.
 In May, she and representatives from a coalition of more than 50 humanitarian and women's rights groups rolled out a vision for a U.S. "feminist foreign policy."
 They're calling for the creation of a "feminist inspector general" at the White House, among other actions, to ensure that international programs — from trade initiatives to humanitarian aid — are designed for women and protect women from the get-go in any future crisis.

 Feminist foreign policies have been put in place in countries such as Sweden, France, Canada and Mexico.

-For Karina Gould, head of Canada's international development ministry and its Feminist International Assistance Policy, she says she hasn't had any trouble convincing Canadian leaders to put gender on the global COVID-19 agenda.
+Karina Gould, head of Canada's international development ministry and its Feminist International Assistance Policy, says she hasn't had any trouble convincing Canadian leaders to put gender on the global COVID-19 agenda.
 "I'm leading that.
 I can push that.
 That's my decision."

 Since the pandemic began, "a large part of what I've been trying to do with Canada's international assistance is to stay the course on sexual and reproductive rights work," she says.

 On Monday, the agency announced it would give $93.7 million to six global sexual health and reproductive rights projects to ensure access to safe abortion and contraception during the pandemic.
-The funding will benefit organizations such as Ipas, which provides contraception to Rohingya refugee women, and the U.N's family planning agency, UNFPA, in countries such as Indonesia, South Africa and Tanzania.
+The funding will benefit organizations such as Ipas, which provides contraception to Rohingya refugee women, and the U.N's family planning agency, the U.N.
+Population Fund, in countries such as Indonesia, South Africa and Tanzania.

-Thompson hopes that the U.S. can adopt a similar gender-focused approach to foreign policy.
+Thompson says she hopes that the U.S. can adopt a similar gender-focused approach to foreign policy.
 "The key points we are advocating for transcend partisan politics and would benefit any administration," she says.

-But, warns Pace of the Global Health Council, the challenge with any new effort to bring women into all levels of COVID-19 planning — or any policy for that matter — is that "it doesn't solve all problems.
+But Pace of the Global Health Council warns that the challenge with any new effort to bring women into all levels of COVID-19 planning — or any policy for that matter — is that "it doesn't solve all problems.
 Where the rubber meets the road is how that policy is executed."